Production Responses and Responsibilities

 During the Show

-- Be professional during the performance.
-Do not make comments or draw attention to yourself with excessive note-taking, by using a lighted pen, or employing a computer to take your notes.
-(It has happened.)
+1. Be professional during the performance.
+Do not make comments or draw attention to yourself.

 During the Response

-- Feel free to begin informal interactions with students as they enter the space.
+2. Feel free to begin informal interactions with students as they enter the space.
 Select words and behavior that promote an atmosphere of receptiveness and mutual respect.
+(See “A Typical Response Introduction)

-- Respond to all elements of the production, including design.
+7. Respond to all elements of the production, including design.
+Make special note of productions that work toward diversity and inclusivity.
 Always try to use the “three-positive-points-to-one-challenge” model for all elements of your response.
-If you need assistance in responding to design elements, refer to the “Response to Design Elements” document in the “Online Information” for respondents.
+If you need assistance in responding to design elements, refer to the “Response to Design Elements” document in the “Production Responses” section of the regional website.

 After the Response

-- Meritorious Achievement Awards.
+• Meritorious Achievement Awards.
 This is for people who go above and beyond in the collaborative process.
 Generally there are no more than two per show, but you can send additional Meritorious Achievement Awards to the Regional Chair.
 Students eligible for other awards in acting or design should not be given Meritorious Achievement Awards.
+Consider Meritorious Achievement awards for individuals or ensembles that address social justice, diversity, and inclusivity in a notable way.

-- Remind directors that they can nominate their stage manager for the Student Stage Manager’s Award.
-This requires a letter of support from the director.
-Instructions for submission are on the regional website, <www.kcactf-8.org>.
+• Remind directors that they can nominate their stage manager for the Student Stage Manager’s Award.
 There is a box on the Response Form that you check if the director plans to nominate the stage manager, and you include his/her name and e-mail address.

-- Consult with the director if you feel a particular scene might be a strong Festival “Invited Scenes” entry.
-In the report, describe and evaluate the scene, and report the director’s willingness to bring the scene if it is selected.
+• Consult with the director if you feel a particular scene might be a strong Festival “Invited Scenes” entry.
+In the report, describe and evaluate the scene.
+Report the director’s willingness to bring the scene if it is selected.
 Please include the director’s cell phone number.

-- Please submit your on-line report within 3-4 days of seeing the performance.
-You will find the “Response Report” form at <www.kcactf-8.org> under the “Respondents” button near the top right of the home page.
-Schools are anxious to receive their Irene Ryan Nominations, and that happens only after your submit your report.
+4. Please submit your online report within 3-4 days of seeing the performance.
+You will find the “Respondent Report” form at kcactf-8.org under the “Respondents” button near the top right of the home page.
+Schools are anxious to receive their Irene Ryan nominations, and that happens only after you submit your report.

 Please note that there is a box in the Response Form that reads, “Please provide feedback regarding the production and response session here.”
 Please write a brief description of the production approach and a summary of positive elements, as well as the challenges you shared in the verbal response with the production team.
-These reports are read and help in the final selection process of shows invited to Festival.
+These reports prove critical in the final selection process of shows invited to Festival.
+(See “Example of a ‘Brief Written Summary.’”)

-- Enter the correct circuit number from the drop-down box.
+• Enter the correct circuit name from the drop-down box.

-- Please do not use ALL CAPS when filling out your report.
+• Please do not use ALL CAPS in filling out the Response Form.

-4. If you have driven 100 miles (one way) to the response, you may receive overnight accommodations, if you get pre-authorization from the regional chair.
+5. If you have driven 100 miles (one way) to the response, you may receive reimbursement for mileage and/or lodging expenses only if you get pre-authorization from the regional chair.
 Make the circuit coordinator aware of your need when you accept the assignment.
-You may donate your mileage and receive credit on your personal taxes as a related work expense, or receive reimbursement.
-To receive reimbursement, go to <www.kcactf-8.org>, click on the “Respondents” button, and then on
+To receive reimbursement, go to kcactf-8.org, click on the “Respondents” button, and then on “Expense Report.”

 - 5 minutes Introduction – Thank them for inviting you to respond.